-I have used statistical and machine learning methods to do things such as forecast which customers will order in the coming days, what delivery routes will look like tomorrow, determine the optimal sequence of orders to deliver, suggest optimal days to schedule inbound vendor deliveries, and cluster similar products to improve our demand forecast accuracy.
+I have used statistical and machine learning methods to do things such as match delivery drivers with orders, forecast which customers will place orders in the coming days, what delivery routes will look like tomorrow, determine the optimal sequence of orders to deliver, suggest optimal days to schedule inbound vendor deliveries, and cluster similar products to improve our demand forecast accuracy.
 As you can see, the general theme of my work is in supply chain operations, and involves a good deal of operations research, which I enjoy very much, because the mathematical tools used are significantly different from those I used to use as a physicist, so I get to learn new things all the time.

 Predictive routing and scheduling deliveries